 - 53% of respondents identified as people with a disability, including:

-- o physical
+- physical

 - o mental

-- o cognitive
+- cognitive

-- $\circ$ learning
+- learning

-- o communication
+- communication

-- $\circ$ sensory
+- sensory

 - There was representation from most regions of Canada.
 The territories had no representation.

 - 88% of respondents lived in urban areas and 12% of respondents lived in rural areas.